 What does a typical day look like?

-I’m an early riser, so the drinking usually starts by 6 am.
+I’m an early riser, so the drinking usually starts at 6 am.
 Although the Davids and I wear many hats at The Asylum, my main responsibilities are operating the business and securing financing.
 I pay the bills to keep the lights on and try to keep Latt from spending all our money on hookers and blow.
 It’s very glamorous.

 What is one thing you have learned from being successful?

 Is there a mistake you have made starting out that you wish you could change?